-Nillumbik has a number or registered retailers, outdoor smoking areas and smoke free dining areas.
-The control of tobacco and related products is under the Tobacco Act 1987 and is controlled and enforced by council.
+Nillumbik has a number or registered retailers, outdoor smoking areas and smoke-free dining areas.
+The control of tobacco and related products is under the Tobacco Act 1987 (Vic) and is controlled and enforced by Council.

-Council's Environmental Health officers regularly conduct education visits to tobacco retailers to ensure that they are knowledgeable with regards to the regulations including
+Council's Environmental Health officers regularly conduct visits to tobacco retailers to ensure they are aware of and comply with regulations on the sale of tobacco including

 - The display of health warning signs

 - That tobacco products must be covered and not be visible to the public from inside or outside the retail premises

 - The display of the "We don't sell tobacco to u/18s" sign

 - ID should be requested if a purchaser looks under the age of 25 years of age

 - The ban of tobacco advertising within the store including 'discounted' or 'cheap cigarettes' signage

 - The training of staff about selling tobacco to minors

 The sale of tobacco products to a person under the age of 18 years of age is illegal and incurs heavy penalties.
 If a member of the public witnesses a sale to persons under the age of 18, contact Environmental Health.